staticintlucas/readme-stats/README.md

 ## How it works

 The script `main.py` contains all the code to fetch my statistics using GitHub's [GraphQL API].
-This requires and API token generated to access my information, saved in this repository's secrets.
+This requires and API token with permissions to access my information, which is saved in this repository's secrets.

-It uses these stats, along with the [Jinja] templating engine populates the SVG template in [templates/stats.svg](templates/stats.svg).
+With these stats, and the [Jinja] templating engine, it populates the SVG template in [templates/stats.svg](templates/stats.svg).
-The generated SVG is saved to [output/stats.svg](output/stats.svg).
+The finished SVG is saved to [output/stats.svg](output/stats.svg).

 [GitHub Actions] is used to automate running the script.
 The workflow is visible in [.github/workflows/main.yml](.github/workflows/main.yml).
-This is programmed to run `main.py` every 6 hours and, if there are changes, check in a newly generated SVG.
+This is programmed to run `main.py` every 6 hours and, if there are changes, commit the newly generated SVG.

 Note: it can take some time for the image to update after the workflow has run.
 GitHub seems to cache some images despite having been modified in the repo.